-Here we look at 12 sales funnel mistakes that course creators make with growth strategist Michelle Fernandez.
+That’s why here, we’re looking at all things automation, funnels, and metrics with dynamic growth strategist Michelle Fernandez.
 Not only is Michelle a Circuit Sales System student who is building her own Circuit, she’s also helping other students build theirs.

-(One note on terminology: Circuits and funnels are two different things, of course.
-Funnels go one way and then they end, which is a big part of the problem.
-Circuits are an endless loop of getting people to purchase.
+(One note on terminology: Circuits and funnels are, of course, two very different things.
+Funnels go one way and then they end (which is a big part of the problem) but Circuits are an endless loop of getting people to purchase.
 For the sake of simplicity, we use the term funnels throughout.)

 Mistake #1: Elements Don’t Work in Harmony

-In helping people add automation to their businesses, Michelle has seen many mistakes!
 Whatever your product is—whether it’s physical or digital—you need to have everything working in harmony.
-Many business owners don’t have their traffic funnel set up because a lot of people think, “Oh yeah, I just turned the ads on.”
-But there’s a whole funnel within your traffic funnel.
+Many business owners don’t have their traffic funnel set up because they think once they’ve turned the ads on, that’s it.
+But remember, there’s a whole process behind this and a whole funnel within your traffic funnel!

 Mistake #2: Not Sending Reminders